 AbdelRahim is the author of two books, numerous essays, and satire.
 She gives public talks internationally.
 Currently, she teaches courses on literature and culture at Université du Québec à Trois-Rivières on a part-time basis.
 In the past, she worked as an anthropologist in Western and Eastern Europe, a journalist of war and in refugee relief and development in North East Africa.
 Having travelled and lived on five continents, she is fluent in a variety of languages and cultural contexts.

 Areas of Research / Professional Expertise

-Epistemology, sociology of ignorance, evolutionary narratives, comparative and interdisciplinary studies, anarchism, Scandinavia, Russian literature and culture, wilderness, critique of civilization, ethology, ecology, anarchist studies, medical anthropology and its intersections with law and criminology, literature, philosophy and anthropology of science, roots of violence, nationalism, war
+Epistemology, sociology of ignorance, evolutionary narratives, comparative and interdisciplinary studies, anarchism, Scandinavia, Russian literature and culture, wilderness, critique of civilization, critique of technology, ethology, ecology, anarchist studies, medical anthropology and its intersections with law and criminology, literature, philosophy and anthropology of science, roots of violence, nationalism, war